Nepal earthquake: Tourists from state are safe, say DMA officials

-Officials incharge of state's disaster management helpline confirm that 107 people from Maharashtra, trapped in Nepal, are out of danger; NDRF teams have been sent for rescue work.
-State Disaster Management Agencies (DMA) will be asked to help
+Officials incharge of state's disaster management helpline confirm that 107 people from Maharashtra, trapped in Nepal due to the massive earthquake, are out of danger

 A few hundred tourists from Maharashtra are reportedly in Nepal, in the midst of the natural calamity.